vaadin/flow-components/vaadin-spreadsheet-flow-parent/README.md

 # Spreadsheet component for Vaadin Flow

-This project is the Component implementation of [`<vaadin-spreadsheet>`](https://vaadin.com/docs/latest/components/spreadsheet) for use from the server side with [Vaadin Flow](https://github.com/vaadin/flow).
+A spreadsheet component for [Vaadin Flow](https://github.com/vaadin/flow).

+This is a port of: https://github.com/vaadin/spreadsheet

 ## Using the component in a Flow application